nkontonasios/2025-bootstrap/README.md

 This repository contains the code for the API of the hackathon.
 It is built using NestJS and LangChain.

+Everything is contained in the `api` folder.
+The idea is to follow a "monorepo" pattern, where the entire solution is under a single repo and different folders contain different parts of the solution.
+To this end the `api` folder represents the "backend" implementation of the solution providing a Restfull API.
+Please feel free to expand/alter the code and structure to fit your specific requirements and approach.

 ## Pre-requisites

 On the software side you just need [Docker](https://www.docker.com/).

 On the AI side we will be utilizing **Amazon Bedrock**, a fully managed service that makes foundation models (FMs) from leading AI companies available via an API.

 On the config side, you will need to copy the `.env.example` file to `.env` in the `api` folder and fill in with the provided values.

 ```
 AWS_ACCESS_KEY_ID=""